Long Acting Insulin

 - Onset = 1-2 hours

-- Glargine’s peak is so slow and long (>12 h) that there is no apparent peak in dose
+- Long acting insulin works so slowly that there is no apparent peak

 - Drug Names